GOT LOW BACK PAIN?

 - Modified Piriformis

-Lay on your back and bend both knees up keeping feet together, flat on the table.
+Lay on your back and knees bent up keeping feet together, flat on the table.
 Cross Left ankle over Right knee.
 Place Right hand on Left knee and pull knee towards Right shoulder until you feel a good stretch in the Left buttock.
 Hold for 10seconds.
 Repeat on Right leg.
 Complete 10x on each side.

 - Hamstring Stretch

 Lay on back with legs straight.
 Wrap strap/belt around bottom of Left foot.
 Keeping leg straight, raise it as far up in the air as possible, assisting by pulling on the strap, until you feel a good stretch in the back of the thigh.
 Hold for 10 seconds, 10 x.
 Repeat same on Right leg.

 Alternative stretch – Sitting in a chair, straighten Right leg out, keeping toes up/heel on the floor.
 Lean forward like you are hinging through the hips, keeping the head and chest up.
 Lean far enough forward until you feel a good stretch through the back of the thigh.
 Hold 10seconds, 10x.
 Repeat for Left leg.